Confederate States Congress: Mobilization

-In his message to Congress on December 7, 1863, Jefferson Davis insisted that Congress must “add largely to our effective forces as promptly as possible.”
+In his message to Congress on December 7, 1863, Davis insisted that Congress must "add largely to our effective forces as promptly as possible."
 He proposed adding older men aged 45–60 to the draft to replace able-bodied men performing inactive duties.
-Secretary of War Seddon proposed that Congress organize non-conscripts in every state to hunt down deserters and to assist local enrolling officers.
+Seddon proposed that Congress organize non-conscripts in every state to hunt down deserters and to assist local enrolling officers.

 The first draft law had compelled a three-year term of service for volunteers whose enlistment was about to expire.
 Seddon now proposed extending their service for the duration, as 315 regiments and 58 battalions were eligible for discharge in 1864.
-General Lee had earlier proposed the end of all class exemptions, and General William J. Hardee along with twenty other generals had publicly proposed that all men should be eligible for service, both black and white, from the ages of 15 to 60.
+Lee had earlier proposed the end of all class exemptions, and General William J. Hardee along with twenty other generals had publicly proposed that all men should be eligible for service, both black and white, from the ages of 15 to 60.

-From December to February, the Congress considered bills and reported out a measure that passed both houses on February 17, 1864.
+From December to February, Congress considered bills and reported out a measure that passed both houses on February 17, 1864.
 It provided for conscription for the duration of white men from ages 17 to 50.
 Those between 18 and 45 years of age would be retained in their field organizations.
 Those aged 17–18 and 45–50 would constitute a reserve corps for detail duty, subject to military duty in their home states.
 Exemptions in government were limited to those certified as necessary.
 Plantation overseers were exempted only if provisions were provided at set impressment prices; other enumerated occupations were exempted only if they had been engaged for a number of years.
 Postal workers and railroad employees were exempted, as well as those the president was authorized to detail.

-Following complaints of Confederate civilian depredations by independent Confederate ranger units, Lee's flat recommendation to terminate them, and General Jeb Stuart’s assessment that they were inefficient and detrimental to the best interests of the Army, Congress reconsidered the “partisan ranger” innovation of April 1862.
-On February 17, 1864, Congress absorbed the existing Confederate bands of Rangers into the regular Army, although permitting the Secretary of the Army to use regular troops in a Ranger capacity within enemy lines.
+Following complaints of Confederate civilian depredations by independent Confederate ranger units, Lee's flat recommendation to terminate them, and General Jeb Stuart's assessment that they were inefficient and detrimental to the best interests of the army, Congress reconsidered the "partisan ranger" innovation of April 1862.
+On February 17, 1864, Congress absorbed the existing Confederate bands of rangers into the regular army, although permitting the Secretary of the Army to use regular troops in a ranger capacity within enemy lines.

 At the same time, Congress again suspended the writ of habeas corpus from February 15 to August 1, 1864.
-It was seen as the most effective way to enforce conscription, maintain Confederate army coherence, and arrest potential traitors and spies.
+It was seen as the most effective way to enforce conscription, maintain Confederate Army coherence, and arrest potential traitors and spies.